radderic/Prank-Bootloader/README.md

 sudo dd if=./filename.bin of=/dev/sdx
 ```

-# Example of bootlader
+# Example of bootloader
 ![send nudes](./boot.gif)

-#Requirements:
+# Requirements:
 * Only works on x86 computers

 * I had to enable legacy mode in the bios for my usb to be used.
 Might have to disable secure boot too.